A. B. Freeman School of Business

 Cross-Registration and Exclusions

-Students may fulfill non-business electives at the Schools of Architecture, Liberal Arts, Public Health and Tropical Medicine, or Science and Engineering.
+Students may fulfill non-business electives at the Schools of Architecture and Built Environment, Liberal Arts, Public Health and Tropical Medicine, or Science and Engineering.
 Students can use ROTC courses to satisfy up to 12 credits.
 Students may fulfill up to nine credits at the Schools of Professional Advancement (SoPA) and/or Social Work (SOWK), subject to the restrictions listed below.

 Excluded Courses: The following courses do NOT satisfy BSM degree requirements; Freeman considers these courses as extra coursework, over and above the credits required for the BSM degree: